U.S. Route 92: DeBary to Daytona Beach

 After crossing the St. Johns River via the C.A.
-"Bill" Benedict Bridge, US 92 continues north into Volusia County, meeting the west ends of County Road 4162 (in DeBary), County Road 4146, and County Road 4145 (in Orange City).
-North of Orange City is a trumpet interchange with State Road 472, a four-lane connection to Interstate 4.
-US 92 then crosses County Road 4116 and meets the south end of State Road 15A, a western bypass of DeLand.
-US 92 passes through downtown DeLand on Woodland Boulevard, crossing State Road 44 at New York Avenue.
-The intersection of US 92 and SR 44 does not allow any turns — right or left — and so adjacent city streets are marked for those turns.
-In northern DeLand, U.S. Highway 92 (SR 600) splits to the east on International Speedway Boulevard, while U.S. Highway 17 (SR 15) continues north.
-To the west of the split, International Speedway Boulevard is County Road 92, a short connection to State Road 15A that allows traffic on US 92 to bypass downtown DeLand.
+"Bill" Benedict Bridge, US 92 continues north into Volusia County, meeting the west ends of CR 4162 (in DeBary), CR 4146, and CR 4145 (in Orange City).
+North of Orange City is a trumpet interchange with SR 472, a four-lane connection to I-4.
+US 92 then crosses CR 4116 and meets the south end of SR 15A, a western bypass of DeLand.
+US 92 passes through downtown DeLand on Woodland Boulevard, crossing SR 44 at New York Avenue.
+The intersection of US 92 and SR 44 does not allow any turns—right or left—and so adjacent city streets are marked for those turns.
+In northern DeLand, US 92 splits to the east on International Speedway Boulevard, while US 17 continues north.
+To the west of the split, International Speedway Boulevard is CR 92, a short connection to SR 15A that allows traffic on US 92 to bypass downtown DeLand.
 SR 15A itself rejoins US 17 north of DeLand.

-From DeLand to its terminus in Daytona Beach, US 92 carries the local name, International Speedway Boulevard, running through Tiger Bay State Forest then passing a connecting road towards Interstate 4 with a westbound only flyover off-ramp and an eastbound only on-ramp from exit 129.
-The highway serves as the southern terminus of LPGA Boulevard then has an interchange with Interstate 95 before it passes by the Daytona International Speedway.
+From DeLand to its terminus in Daytona Beach, US 92 carries the local name, International Speedway Boulevard, running through Tiger Bay State Forest then passing a connecting road towards I-4 with a westbound only flyover off-ramp and an eastbound only on-ramp from exit 129.
+The highway serves as the southern terminus of LPGA Boulevard then has an interchange with I-95 before it passes by the Daytona International Speedway.
 US 92 passes by other landmarks such as Daytona Beach International Airport and Volusia Mall.
 US 92 spans the Halifax River and Intracoastal Waterway via the Broadway Bridge before reaching its eastern terminus at SR A1A.